-For choice of set texts see here: https://www.ocr.org.uk/Images/220734-specification-accredited-a-level-gce-latin-h443.pdf

-In Year 13: We can continue with the chosen authors or choose alternative ones.
+Set texts options: www.ocr.org.uk/Images/220734-specification-accredited-a-level-gce-latin-h443.pdf In Year 13: We can continue with the chosen authors or choose alternative ones.
 The language element moves to considering unedited pieces of Latin.